kendryte/kendryte-doc-standalone-programming-guide/en/INTERRUPT.md

-# 中断PLIC
+# PLIC

 ## Overview

-可以将任一外部中断源单独分配到每个 CPU 的外部中断上。这提供了强大的灵活性，能适应不同的应用需求。
+Platform-Level Interrupt Controller (PLIC).

+Any external interrupt source can be individually assigned to an external interrupt on each CPU.
+This provides great flexibility to adapt to different application needs.

 ## Features

-PLIC 模块具有以下功能:

-- 启用或禁用中断
-- 设置中断处理程序
+The PLIC module has the following features:

+- Enable or disable interrupts
+- Set the interrupt handler
-- 配置中断优先级
+- Configure interrupt priority

 ## API

-对应头文件 `plic.h`
+Corresponding header file `plic.h`

 Provide the following interfaces